Murder of Jimmy Mizen: Murder

 Fahri then re-entered the shop with a metal-framed advertising sign and started poking Mizen with it.
 Mizen held onto the sign and Fahri reached for a 12-inch (30 cm) hot glass dish from the counter and threw it at Mizen.
 Shattering on his chin, a one-and-a-half-inch glass shard pierced his neck and severed vital blood vessels.
 According to witnesses, Fahri exited the bakery with a triumphant grin on his face.

 Mizen staggered to the rear of the bakery and into a cupboard to shield himself from the possibility of Fahri returning, where his elder brother, Tommy, who was 27 at the time, found him.
-Mizen collapsed in his brother's arms and was so afraid of the attack that when his brother tried to open the cupboard door, he held it close thinking that it was Fahri.
+Mizen collapsed in his brother's arms and was so afraid of the attack that when his brother tried to open the cupboard door, he held it closed, thinking that it was Fahri.
 Their mother, Margaret, arrived soon after and fainted at the sight of her son.
 When she regained consciousness, she called her husband, Barry, who arrived an hour later to find that his son had died.

-Arrest, investigation and trial
+Arrest and conviction

 Fahri handed himself into police custody three days after the attack.
 In police recordings of his interviews, Fahri commented: "Someone has died because of me.
 I didn't mean it, I didn't mean to kill him."
 Fahri was remanded in custody and stood trial at the Central Criminal Court on 11 March 2009 for the murder of Jimmy Mizen before Mr Justice Calvert-Smith and a jury.
 At his trial, Fahri admitted to throwing the glass dish but denied murder.

 Crispin Aylett QC, prosecuting, said: "A trivial incident, brought about by the defendant's rudeness, escalated into something horrific.
 The defendant reached for any and every available weapon with which to attack the Mizen brothers.
 The whole incident lasted no more than three minutes – three minutes of absolute madness on the part of this defendant."

-Pathologist Dr Benjamin Swift told the court that Mizen died from blood loss.
-A glass shard had severed the carotid artery and jugular veins which were both 0.4in (1 cm) below the skin near the jaw.
+Pathologist Benjamin Swift told the court that Mizen died from blood loss.
+A glass shard had severed the carotid artery and jugular veins, which were both 0.4in (1 cm) below the skin near the jaw.

 The jury rejected Fahri's version of events and found him guilty of murder.
 He was sentenced to life imprisonment with a minimum term of fourteen years.

 On 2 November 2009, Fahri was stabbed by Sean Mercer, the murderer of Rhys Jones, in prison.
 Fahri was taken to hospital and survived the attack.

+Fahri was released on licence from prison in June 2023.
+On 16 January 2025, it was reported that Jimmy Mizen's mother, Margaret, had expressed shock that Fahri was trying to gain status for himself as a drill artist and had released a rap song that made specific references to the murder of her son.
+The following day, the Probation Service announced that Fahri had been recalled to prison for breaching his licence conditions.